 You can reset the fortrabbit service passwords for MySQL and Object Storage in the Dashboard with your Apps.
 It is recommended to reset those passwords periodically and when a Company member leaves for each App.

-Per default all outgoing calls on all ports, except for standard ones, are closed.
-You can request to white-list a port or port range.
-You do so in the Dashboard in the settings of your App.
+By default all outgoing traffic on all ports, except for standard ones, is blocked.
+You can request to whitelist a port or port range via the Dashboard in the settings of your App.

 You can't defend.
 You can't prevent.
 The only thing you can do is detect and respond.

-Do you have discovered a security issue related to fortrabbit?
-Please disclose in a responsible manner.
+Have you discovered a security issue related to fortrabbit?
+Please disclose it in a responsible manner.
 We have high regard for white hat hacking culture and will work with you to understand the scope of the issue.